BjarkeErichsen/Twitter_sentiment_MLOPS/reports/README.md

 Also we spend a lot of time answering the rapport, but it did provide reflections.

-Overall, the project was a valuable learning experience, providing insights into the importance of efficient project setup and the challenges of working with advanced data and software tools in a team environment.
+Overall, the project was a valuable learning experience, providing insights into the importance of efficient project setup and the challenges of working with advanced data and software tools in a team environment.---
----

 ### Question 27